 Frequently Asked Questions

 Electricity generated from the wind farm in Wyoming will be transmitted to the Rawhide Energy Station (Rawhide), north of Wellington, Colorado.
-Platte River owns and operates Rawhide and has committed to purchasing power from the Roundhouse Renewable Energy through a power purchase agreement (PPA).
+Platte River owns and operates Rawhide and has committed to purchasing power from Roundhouse through a power purchase agreement (PPA).
 Platte River is a not-for-profit utility that generates and delivers safe, reliable, environmentally responsible, and competitively priced energy and services to its owner communities.
 Platte River will use the power generated by Roundhouse Renewable Energy to meet the needs of customers within its service area.

 As currently planned, Roundhouse Renewable Energy will have 150 MW of capacity.
 In 2017, wind power comprised about 11 percent of the electricity Platte River sent to its four owner-municipalities.
 Roundhouse would nearly triple Platte River’s wind capacity.